guizzinhoo/Gym-Management-Database/README.md

 - Views
 - Stored Procedures
 - Triggers
-- Index optimization
-- Sample data generation
+- Indexes
-- Advanced analytical queries
+- Advanced Reports

 ---

 ## Academic Context

-This project was developed as the final assignment for a Database course, applying relational modeling concepts and SQL to solve a real-world business scenario.
+This project was developed as the final assignment for a Database course, applying relational modeling concepts to design and implement a complete database for a fictional gym.

 ---